 Additional methods of particular importance in the development of these intellectual skills are: the deliberate modelling of these skills in lectures and classes; the individual feedback given on class contributions and assessed work; provision of special sessions on research skills and methodologies; and individual dissertation supervisions.

-Moreover, a number of the teaching and learning methods mentioned above are employed with the intention that they should especially contribute to the development of these skills.
+Moreover, a number of the teaching and learning methods mentioned above are employed with the intention that they should especially contribute to the development of understanding it contains;

+4. Demonstrate competence in postgraduate research skills through a substantial research dissertation and/or project with a mission emphasis. these skills.
 These include: guided independent reading; student-led seminars with questions and discussion; practical exercises and simulations; problem analysis; class reading and discussion of primary texts; and role play.